 To calculate the values in each column, simply divide the income stream by the interest rate.

-Let’s say the Real Estate Rental produces the same $20,000 a year in annual income (after all expenses, pre-tax) like the FS eBook.
+Let’s say the Real Estate Rental produces the same $20,000 a year in annual income (after all expenses, pre-tax) like the Financial Samurai severance negotiation book.
 In my simplistic model, based on the current risk-free rate of 2%, the value of the eBook and Real Estate Rental are both worth $1,000,000.

 Now let’s talk about creating a product.
 It took me about three months of spending at least five hours a day writing my 100-page severance package negotiation eBook.
 The book then went through over 20 revisions with the help of my father and my best friend.
 I then had to spend several hundred bucks on design and packaging work.
 Finally, I had to pay $55 to register my book with The Library of Congress and $295 for 10 ISBN codes.